Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 * mega-menu - for building a complex menu with dropdowns and placing custom/personalized content in those dropdowns.
 * migrate-data-to-cms - how to migrate your external data to the Sitefinity CMS using the C# REST SDK
 * native-chat - for creating a NativeChat widget and binding a dropdown to a custom data source.
+* output-cache - for configuring the output cache per page.
 * quantum - for working with the Quantum sample demo.
 * react-renderer-front-end - for scripting client side react components
 * registration-widget-with-custom-fields - for addding custom fields to the registration widget.